 Demand for Thistle's services is now so intense that we are having to ask people to wait for support.
 We hope that you will help to #stopthewait and support people, like Nicky, to restart their lives.

 "A hospital bed is no place to celebrate Christmas.

-But that was where I ended up last year, having chemotherapy for cancer.
+But that was where I ended up in 2017, having chemotherapy for cancer.
 I was too weak to go shopping for presents for my husband and my four kids.
 Too exhausted to celebrate properly with my family.
 Instead, I was stuck on a ward, terrified that I’d never celebrate Christmas again.